-If you rely on kerosene heating oil to keep your home warm, then you may already be familiar with additives.
+If you rely on kerosene heating oil to keep your home warm, then you may already be familiar with kerosene additives.
 In fact, you may already be adding kerosene oil additives to your central heating system without fully understanding exactly what they are and how they work.
 In this guide, we take a closer look at kerosene oil additives, what they do and the types that may be beneficial for the central heating system or range-cooker in your home.

 Additives for kerosene fuel heaters, boilers and AGAs

 Additives are compounds that can be added to fuels—including kerosene heating oil—to improve their quality and burning efficiency.
-The additives used in kerosene are manufactured to offer a range of benefits, from boosting the performance of your boiler or AGA to protecting your appliance and keeping it in good working order.
+Kerosene additives are manufactured to offer a range of benefits, from boosting the performance of your boiler or AGA to protecting your appliance and keeping it in good working order.
 Here at Your NRG, we stock and supply a selection of kerosene additives for boilers and AGAs.
 These specialist fuel additives have been manufactured to reduce maintenance, improve burn quality and protect your boiler or range-cooker.

 Why should I use kerosene additives?

 The kerosene that you rely on to heat your home is made from crude oil.
 This process creates a heating oil that has a high carbon residue, which can lead to an accumulation of sludge and reduce the efficiency of your boiler.
-Additives work to remove these impurities and keep your central heating system healthy.
+Kerosene additives work to remove these impurities and keep your central heating system healthy.

 What additives are in home heating oil?

 There are many additives that can be added to home heating oil, with each offering different benefits.
 These kerosene additives can generally be grouped into the following five categories: antioxidants and stabilisers, corrosion inhibitors, biocides, cleaners and demulsifiers.